legitimate-technology/slate/source/index.html.md

 # Generate Token

 Before you begin API integrations you will have to generate authorization token.
 Below steps are outlined on how to generate authorization token.
-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
-You need to create an account at [ujumbeTech](https://ujumbetech.co.ke).
+You need to create an account at [SMS Savvy](https://sms-savvy.co.ke).
 Once you have the account, login to your account

 ### Step 1
 Once logged in go to the bottom left red sidebar, look for cog wheel icon (show in the below image) and click it